Meta-Analysis on Randomized Clinical Trials - Part 3

 In this sample data, the effect of Vitamin E on blood CRP levels in adults were analyzed (this is demonstration-only data).
 The common effect model represents the result of pooling all studies together.
 The pooled estimate is -0.40 [-0.52; -0.27], which means that consuming Vitamin E may reduce CRP levels in the blood by approximately 0.40 mg/L. The next question is: Is this finding statistically significant?
 The numbers within brackets indicate the 95% confidence interval (CI).
 If this interval includes zero, the finding is not statistically significant.
 If it does not include zero, the finding is significant at the 95% confidence level (which we specified for this analysis).
 In our example, the confidence interval does not include zero, indicating that the result is statistically significant.
 The p-value further confirms this, being less than 0.0001.

-Heterongenity is also a very important concept in meta-anlysis studies.
+Heterongenity is a very important concept in meta-anlysis studies.
 Heterogeneity refers to differences among studies.
 When heterogeneity is high or statistically significant, it means that the included studies differ considerably in certain characteristics (like methodology).

 Note: The less variation there is between the studies (i.e., the lower the heterogeneity), the more valid and precise the findings from the meta-analysis will be.